HCK-CI/AutoHCK/README.md

 ## Getting Started

-There are not so few steps needed to install and set up auto_hck, First of all clone auto_hck and follow the instruction below:
+There are not so few steps needed to install and set up AutoHCK, First of all clone AutoHCK and follow the instruction below:

 ### QEMU
 Use your package manager to install QEMU or build it from [source](https://github.com/qemu/qemu)

 ### VirtHCK
-Clone [VirtHCK](https://github.com/daynix/VirtHCK), auto_hck will use it as a dependency.
+Clone [VirtHCK](https://github.com/daynix/VirtHCK), AutoHCK will use it as a dependency.

 ### toolsHCK
 Get a copy of the powershel script file in [rtoolsHCK](https://github.com/HCK-CI/toolsHCK)